Characteristics of Families Served by Child Care and Development Fund (CCDF) Based on Preliminary FY 2014 Data

 - Family Copayments.
-Of those families with reported income in FY 2012, approximately 75 percent paid a copayment.
-Excluding families with no copayments, child care copayments averaged seven percent of family income.
-Approximately half of the States and Territories (22 in FY 2012) served families where the average assessed family copayment was five percent or less of family income.
+Of those families with reported income in FY 2013, approximately 73 percent paid a copayment.
+Excluding families with no copayments, child care copayments averaged 7 percent of family income.
+Approximately half of the States and Territories (20 in FY 2013) served families where the average assessed family copayment was five percent or less of family income.

 Providers Receiving CCDF Funds.
 Nationally, in FY 2014, 369,606 child care providers served children receiving CCDF subsidies: